ckbi/botty/README.md

 # Botty
-Botty is a open source telegram bot made in php with a site included All credit goes to real owners.
+Botty is a open source telegram bot made in php with a site included, All credit goes to real owners.
 If you use please leave all credit we left on the scripts and dont delete them